-- 1. In accordance with Articlearticle 23(3)(a) or (b) of the CACM Regulation, CCR Hansa TSOs may, besides active power-flow limits on CCR Hansa interconnectors, apply allocation constraints during the capacity allocation phase that are needed to maintain the transmission system within operational security limits which cannot be transformed efficiently into maximum flows on critical network elements or constraints intended to increase economic surplus, to take into account: - a.
-The production in a bidding zone shall be above a given minimum production level; - The combined import or export from one bidding zone to other adjacent bidding zones shall be limited in order to ensure adequate level of generation reserves required for secure system operation; - b.
-Maximum flow change on DC lines and KF CGS between MTUs (ramping restrictions); - c.
-Implicit loss factors on DC lines=; - 2.
-Following Article 8(1)(a), a minimum production level may need to be assured in a bidding zone in order to guarantee a minimum number of generators running in the system that are able to supply reactive power needed for voltage support or to safeguard sufficient inertia to ensure dynamic stability. - d.
-Following Article 8(1)(bMinimum flow on DC lines; - e.
-Limitations of amount of polarity reversals (zero-crossings) on DC lines for a given period of time; - f.
-Limitation of maximum flow on DC lines dependent on cable temperature and cable pressure. - 2.
-Following Article 8(1)(a), a CCR Hansa TSO may use allocation constraints to ensure a minimum level of operational reserve for balancing in case of a central dispatch model.
+- 1. In accordance with Article 23(3)(a) or (b) of the CACM Regulation, CCR Hansa TSOs may, besides active power-flow limits on CCR Hansa interconnectors, apply allocation constraints during the capacity allocation phase that are needed to maintain the transmission system within operational security limits which cannot be transformed efficiently into maximum flows on critical network elements or constraints intended to increase economic surplus, to take into account: - a.
+The production in a bidding zone shall be above a given minimum production level; - b.
+The combined import or export from one bidding zone to other adjacent bidding zones shall be limited in order to ensure adequate level of generation reserves required for secure system operation; - c.
+Maximum flow change on DC lines and KF CGS between MTUs (ramping restrictions); - d.
+Implicit loss factors on DC lines. - 2.
+Following Article 8(1)(a), a minimum production level may need to be assured in a bidding zone in order to guarantee a minimum number of generators running in the system that are able to supply reactive power needed for voltage support or to safeguard sufficient inertia to ensure dynamic stability. - 3.
+Following Article 8(1)(b), a CCR Hansa TSO may use allocation constraints to ensure a minimum level of operational reserve for balancing in case of a central dispatch model.
 The allocation constraints introduced are bi-directional, with independent values for directions of import and export, depending on the foreseen balancing situation.
-The details, justifications for use, and the methodology for the calculation of this kind of allocation constraints are set forth in Annex 1.1b - 3.
-Following Article 8(1)(eb), a ramping restriction is an instrument of system operation to maintain system security for frequency management purposes.
-This or to ensure that the maximum flow change on HVDC interconnections between market time units is kept within the technical limits of HVDC interconnections.
-The ramping restriction sets the maximum change in DC flows and KF CGS market flows between MTUs (max.
-MW/MTU per CCR Hansa interconnector). - 4.
-Following Article 8(1)(dc), in case of implicit loss handling an implicit loss factor on DC lines during capacity allocation ensures that the DC line will not carry a flow unless the welfare gain exceeds the costs of the corresponding losses. - 5.
-Following Article 8(1)(d), considering a minimum flow on a DC line during capacity allocation ensures that the DC line will not be operated outside its technical capabilities, when the technical characteristics of a specific DC line requires a minimum flow for stable operation. - 6.
-Following Article 8(1)(e), in specific DC line with line commutated converters polarity reversals cause increased electrical stress in the cable insulation.
-An allocation constraint might be used to limit polarity reversals on a specific DC line to not negatively influence the ageing of the cable and its service life.
-The specific limit of polarity reversals to enact this allocation constraint will be set by the CCR Hansa TSO(s) operating the DC line. - 7.
-Following Article 8(1)(f), a maximum power flow limit maybe imposed on a specific DC line due to a technical limitation within that line's control system where the DC line technology is sensitive to cable temperature and cable pressure.
-In certain operating conditions (e.g. in case of polarity reversal or ramp-up of the DC line) the operating voltage is reduced from the nominal voltage in order to preserve the integrity of the cable and its service life.
-This leads to a physical limitation of the maximum power flow across the DC line for a limited period of time.
-It is particularly crucial within the day-ahead and intraday timeframe that such power flow limitations are considered to ensure that exchanges of energy can be physically delivered.

-- 5.8.
-If one, moreseveral, or all CCR Hansa TSOs plan to apply one or more of the allocation constraints, referred to in Article 8(1), on Hansa bidding zone borders, the relevant CCR Hansa TSOs shall inform market participants, the other CCR Hansa TSOs, and the all CCR Hansa regulatory authorities NRAs, on the planned allocation constraints, accompanied by detailed descriptions and justifications for the allocation constraints in question, at the latest 2 months prior to the planned application of those allocation constraints. - 6-9.
-CCR Hansa TSOs report on statistical indicators of cross-zonal capacity, including allocation constraints where appropriate for each capacity calculation time frame as a part of a biennial report on capacity calculation and allocation according to Articlearticle 31 of the CACM Regulation.
-Upon request of the CCR Hansa NRAs, CCR Hansa TSOs shall provide additional information about allocation constraints. - 7.10.
-The shadow prices of the applied allocation constraints in the capacity allocation shall be recorded and reported by the NEMOs to the CCR Hansa TSOs and CCR Hansa NRAs. - 8.11.
-Allocation constraints are used for the purpose of allocating capacity in accordance with CACM Regulation Articles articles 46 and 58.
+The details, justifications for use, and the methodology for the calculation of this kind of allocation constraints are set forth in Annex 1. - 4.
+Following Article 8(1)(c), a ramping restriction is an instrument of system operation to maintain system security for frequency management purposes.
+This sets the maximum change in DC flows and KF CGS market flows between MTUs (max.
+MW/MTU per CCR Hansa interconnector). - 5.
+Following Article 8(1)(d), in case of implicit loss handling an implicit loss factor on DC lines during capacity allocation ensures that the DC line will not carry a flow unless the welfare gain exceeds the costs of the corresponding losses. - 6.
+If one, more, or all CCR Hansa TSOs plan to apply one or more of the allocation constraints, referred to in Article 8(1), on Hansa bidding zone borders, the relevant CCR Hansa TSOs shall inform market participants, the other CCR Hansa TSOs, and the all CCR Hansa regulatory authorities, on the planned allocation constraints, accompanied by detailed descriptions and justifications for the allocation constraints in question, at the latest 2 months prior to the planned application of those allocation constraints. - 7.
+CCR Hansa TSOs report on statistical indicators of cross-zonal capacity, including allocation constraints where appropriate for each capacity calculation time frame as a part of a biennial report on capacity calculation and allocation according to Article 31 of the CACM Regulation.
+Upon request of the CCR Hansa NRAs, CCR Hansa TSOs shall provide additional information about allocation constraints. - 8.
+The shadow prices of the applied allocation constraints in the capacity allocation shall be recorded and reported by the NEMOs to the CCR Hansa TSOs and CCR Hansa NRAs. - 9.
+Allocation constraints are used for the purpose of allocating capacity in accordance with CACM Regulation Articles 46 and 58.

-Methodology for Determining Generation Shift Keys
+Article 9 Methodology for Determining Generation Shift Keys